-3.41 sendamc
+3.42 sendamc

-sendamc <addr> <AMC-address> <netfn> <command-code> [<parameter1> ...<parameterN>]
+sendamc <addr> <AMC-address> [<lun>:]<netfn> <command-code> [<parameter1> ...<parameterN>]

 This command allows the user to send an IPMI command to an Advanced Management Controller (AMC) that resides behind its correspondent IPM controller in a transparent way.
 All the parameters of this command are hexadecimal numbers in the range 00h - FFh.
 The prefix "0x" is not required.
 The target controller is specified by the AMC-address> parameter.
 If it is greater then 70h, this is the actual AMC address on IPMB-L. If it is less then 70h, it is the FRU device ID that represents the corresponding AMC.
-The NetFn code of the command is specified by the <netfn> parameter.
-The code of the command is specified by the <command-code> parameter.
-The request data bytes of the command are represented by <parameter1>, <parameter2>, etc.
+The NetFn code of the command is specified by the netEn> parameter.
+The target LUN of the command on the IPMB-L is specified by the 1 un> parameter (The default is LUN 0; if specified, 1 un is separated from netEn> with a colon and no spaces.)
+The code of the command is specified by the command-code> parameter.
+The request data bytes of the command are represented by parameter2, etc.